gershnik/wsdd-native/README.md

 sudo /etc/init.d/wsddn reload
 ```

-and the log is available at `/var/log/wsddn.log`
+and the log is available at `/var/log/wsddn.log`.

 </details>

 ### RedHat/CentOS/Fedora

-Pre-built packages are available on [Fedora Copr](https://copr.fedorainfracloud.org/coprs/gershnik/wsddn/) repository.
+Pre-built packages are available on the [Fedora Copr](https://copr.fedorainfracloud.org/coprs/gershnik/wsddn/) repository.
 Visit that link to see currently supported distributions and architectures.

 <details>